 Abstract-Modern real-time embedded systems have increasingly penetrated our daily life and are also often constrained in terms of temperature and energy.
 In this paper, a thesis is defended that from real-time systems perspective, thermally constrained dynamic power management approaches behave very similar to idealised dynamic voltage and frequency scaling.
 Hence, existing dynamic voltage and frequency scaling solutions proposed for periodic/sporadic task models can be applied to thermally constrained dynamic power management systems with moderate effort.
-A detailed discussion is presented that shows the similarities along with the distinctive elements between two approaches.
+This work presents the similarities along with the distinctive elements between two approaches.
 Within the case study, the porting of a dynamic voltage and frequency scaling algorithm of the literature to thermally constrained dynamic power management system is demonstrated.
-The proof of concept and effectiveness of the proposed approach is shown with the help of extensive simulations performed by varying system-specific parameters across different dimensions.